MicheleDelliVeneri/skao-staging-service/Readme.md

 For a complete description of the service, and its use check our documentation on [Read The Docs](https://skao-staging-service.readthedocs.io/en/latest/).
+The service is run in a Kubernates Cluster and it is installed and configured with Helm.

 ## Build the service
 1. Clone the repo: `git clone https://github.com/MicheleDelliVeneri/skao-staging-service.git`